 The highlights of Calle de Fuencarral in Madrid include the famous and historic public markets, quirky cultural centres, a history museum, and many shopping and dining opportunities.
 The Mercado de San Ildefonso is an iconic, historic public market with arts and crafts, fresh produce and great deals.
 The Espacio Fundación Telefónica explores the history of telecommunications.
 The Museum of the History of Madrid covers the whole history of the city.

-This street is also a nightlife hub with cocktail bars, discos, restaurants and theaters.
+This street is also a nightlife hub with cocktail bars, discos, restaurants and theatres.
 For the bohemian crowd, a wealth of vintage clothing and unusual indie shops can be found up and down the street.

 What else is good to know about Calle de Fuencarral in Madrid?